spgennard/vscode_cobol/README.md

 [![Version](https://vsmarketplacebadge.apphb.com/version/bitlang.cobol.svg)](https://marketplace.visualstudio.com/items?itemName=bitlang.cobol) [![Installs](https://vsmarketplacebadge.apphb.com/installs-short/bitlang.cobol.svg)](https://marketplace.visualstudio.com/items?itemName=bitlang.cobol) [![Downloads](https://vsmarketplacebadge.apphb.com/downloads-short/bitlang.cobol.svg)](https://marketplace.visualstudio.com/items?itemName=bitlang.cobol) [![Rating](https://vsmarketplacebadge.apphb.com/rating-star/bitlang.cobol.svg)](https://marketplace.visualstudio.com/items?itemName=bitlang.cobol) [![chat-img](https://img.shields.io/badge/Gitter-Join_the_vscode_cobol_chat-brightgreen.svg)](https://gitter.im/vscode_cobol/community)

-# COBOL Source colouriser for Visual Studio Code
+# COBOL Source editing for Visual Studio Code

-This extension was originally aimed at providing syntax highlighting for COBOL but overtime is has been extended to provide syntax highlighting for other related languages/file formats such JCL, PL/I and MF directive files.
+This extension was originally aimed at providing syntax highlighting for COBOL but overtime is has been extended to provide syntax highlighting for other related languages/file formats such JCL, PL/I and Micro Focus directive files and Micro Focus Unit Test Reports.

 ## What can I expect from this extension

 This extension is certainly not an Integrated Development Environment for COBOL.
-It does provide enough functionality for the causual developer to view, edit and compile source code (via tasks & problem matchers).
+It does provide enough functionality for the casual developer to view, edit and compile source code (via tasks & problem matchers).

+## Does this extension include a language server protocol for COBOL

+Visual Studio Code has two ways of providing language extensions, one if via the [language server protocol](https://langserver.org/) and the second is via a set of Visual Studio Code APIs.

+This extension uses the Visual Studio Code APIs because the Language Server Protocol did not exist when this extension was created.

 ## What platform can it be used on?

 Everywhere Visual Studio Code works.. aka Windows, Linux and Mac OSX.

-## Code colourisation for COBOL, PL/I and JCL:
+## Code colorization for COBOL, PL/I and JCL:

  ![sieve_jcl](https://raw.githubusercontent.com/spgennard/vscode_cobol/master/images/screenshot_three.png)